otr4j/otrv4/otrv4.md

 compute the extra symmetric key in the same way, by using `chain_key_r`.
 Note that the value of the extra symmetric key is not contained in the TLV itself.

-> FIXME below "4-byte zeroes" must be 4 actual bytes in hex.
-(It showed 2-byte hex.)

 > FIXME `index` does not have a data-type, but is specified as single byte value.

 If more keys are wished to be derived from this already calculated extra